From the Confessions: The Augsburg Confession

 The Sola Online Worship Resource (SOWeR) includes hundreds of hymns and songs for use in worship, organized by season and theme, available in full score, lead sheets, image files, and text only.
 These include popular hymns and songs, as well as new hymns from the lectionary texts and set to familiar tunes.

 SOWeR is a lectionary-based web resource for Scripture lessons, lectionary inserts, children's bulletins, devotionals, text studies, prayers, hymn-planning, graphics, and much more!
-Join the hundreds of congregations who have discovered how simple, flexible, and useful SOWeR is for worship planning and sermon preparation.
+Join the hundreds of congregations that have discovered how simple, flexible, and useful SOWeR is for worship planning and sermon preparation.
 This brochure will answer more questions about SOWeR.
 Call 1-888-887-9840 to order a yearly subscription.